Please check this page for updates.

 Howard Brown Health (Clark, Sheridan, 63rd, 55th)

-If you meet eligibility criteria, especially consider getting vaccinated if you met recent partners through online applications or social media platforms (such as Grindr, Tinder or Scruff), or at clubs, raves, sex parties, saunas.
+♦Especially consider getting vaccinated if you: Met recent partners through online applications or social media platforms (such as Grindr, Tinder or Scruff), or at clubs, raves, sex parties, saunas.

 Your vaccination will be recorded in an Illinois vaccination registry called I-CARE that is accessible to hospitals and healthcare providers.
 If you want access to a record of your vaccination, follow these steps: